noop-inc/noop-sample-app-covid-19-mobility/client/README.md

 COPY package*.json  ./
 RUN npm install --loglevel=error

-# Build2 receives the dependencies installed in build1, and creates a compiled build to deploy.
+# The 'build2' stage receives the dependencies installed in build1, and creates a compiled build for deployment.
 FROM node:12-alpine AS build2

 # Sets an environment variable available at build2's runtime.